Queen Elizabeth II’s Children

 In the year 2019, Prince Andrew slightly came under immense public scrutiny after it was revealed that he was greatly associated with a disgraced and a well-known sex offender, Jeffrey Epstein.
 So far, barring this alleged friendship with Epstein, no further allegations of any wrongdoing have been proved.

 On January 12, 2022, a district judge in Manhattan, United States rejected a bid by Prince Andrew to dismiss Virginia Giuffre’s civil lawsuit accusing the duke of York of sexually abusing her when she was 17.
 Giuffre stated that she trafficked by the deceased financier Jeffrey Epstein.
 The following day, on January 13, 2022, Queen Elizabeth took back Prince Andrew’s military titles, affiliations and Royal patronages.
-What this means that Andrew wont be able to use his HRH (His Royal Highness) title in an official capacity.
+What this means is that Andrew wont be able to use his HRH (His Royal Highness) title in an official capacity.

 Prince Edward, Earl of Wessex

 The youngest child of Queen Elizabeth II, Prince Edward, was born on March 10, 1964.
-The exact place of his birth was at the Windsor Castle, London.
+The exact place of his birth was in Windsor Castle, London.
 Upon his christening on May 2, 1964, he became Edward Antony Richard Louis.
 Among all Queen Elizabeth II’s children, Prince Edward is probably the most reserved one.

 Royal historians described Edward as a very shy and bookish type during his childhood.
 At the age of 7, he enrolled at Gibbs School – a pre-preparatory school based in Kensington.
 Like his older brother Andrew, Edward also went to the Berkshire-located Heatherdown Preparatory School.
 In 1982, the young prince opted to spend two terms studying at Wanganui, New Zealand.